UKHO/docs/docs/quality-assurance/safety-assurance.md

 Safety assurance will be modelled on the threat modelling process that we already follow for security risks, in this case it is safety risks.

+What is Safety Testing?

+Safety testing in software systems aims at optimizing system safety in the design, development, use, and maintenance of software systems and their integration with safety-critical hardware systems in a production environment.

+Aspects of Software Safety:

+Functioning software should not generate hazards - Eg: Guiding the state of the art aircraft should NOT steer into the ocean

+Monitoring systems must perform flawlessly - Eg: Back-up computer Should start automatically when primary fails

+Goals in Safety Testing:

+In complex systems where there are many interactions involved, the safety-critical functionality should be identified and thoroughly analyzed.

+Contributing factors and resultant hazards associated with the system are identified and eliminated.

+The number of safety critical interfaces are kept low to avoid injury or death.

+Safety attributes are to be addressed as part of all the levels of software testing.

 # Prior to sprints

 * A high level review of the product and any known safety case areas